JacobLey/leyman/README.md

 - Nx does not maintain dependency graph for target overloads
   - https://github.com/nrwl/nx/issues/26929
   - Workaround is to explicitly copy `dependsOn` to all targets

+## Contributing

+All changes should include a [changeset](https://www.npmjs.com/package/@changesets/cli) file that reports how packages are impacted.

+Simply run `changeset` once you are done and follow the instructions in the CLI.
+Then include the generated file in your commit.